AlphaValue Corporate Services

 The core activities of the company include product development, engineering & design and the manufacturing of hardware, flying sensors, data processing platforms and drones.
 The company has also developed software and Artificial Intelligence expertise in order to enhance customer services, proposing turnkey solutions.
 Drone Volt also provides after-sales services as well as training on its equipment and the regulations for drone pilots.
 Since 2023, the company has also developed a new service called Drone Volt Expert, which aims to provide a complete service for ad-hoc use instead of only selling a drone.

-Drone Volt Group operates in France and internationally through subsidiaries in Denmark, Benelux, Canada, the Netherlands and has agents in the USA and Switzerland.
+Drone Volt Group operates in France and internationally through subsidiaries in Denmark, Benelux, Canada, the Netherlands, Switzerland and has agents in the USA.

 General market, expected to display high growth